-The humidity and temperature sensors will require soldering wires to the leads of the sensors similarly to what was done during the SkeeterSat and the benchtop sensor.
+The humidity and temperature sensors will require soldering wires to the leads of the sensors similar to what was done with diodes for the capstone temperature sensor.
 Then you will have 2 options for connecting these sensors to the board.

 The crimps, receptacles, and right-angle headers we set aside earlier can be used connect the sensors to the board.
 This has the advantage of making our sensors easily removable from our payload board.
-However, correctly crimping the crimps to the wire is very difficult to do unless you have access to the relatively expensive proper crimping tool [11].
+However, correctly crimping the crimps to the wire is very difficult to do unless you have access to the expensive crimping tool [11].